 - Sometimes, plays and performing arts events use pre-recorded audio description which is done by a member of the production team

-- Museum volunteers or staff members record information about exhibits, or may hire a third party company
+- Museum volunteers or staff members record information about exhibits, or may hire a third party company to produce audio description

 - Theme parks will have a third party company or staff member describe park shows or scenic areas, as well as describe maps

 - The ADNA podcast – Audio Description Network Alliance